 Breakdown by political groups

 |Scottish Conservative & Unionist||8|

-The newly elected Fife Council met in full on 9 May and a voted to elect a new leader of Fife Council.
+The newly elected Fife Council met in full on 9 May and voted to elect a new leader of Fife Council.
 Cllr David Ross (Labour) was elected by 41 votes to 33.

 The councillors also voted for a new system of governance based on a Cabinet structure.
 The Cabinet Committee is responsible for strategic policy decisions.
-Membership of the Cabinet is made up from the Leader of the Council (Chair), six strategic spokespersons and ordinary members up to a total of 21 members.
+Membership of the Cabinet is made up of the Leader of the Council (Chair), six strategic spokespersons and ordinary members up to a total of 21 members.

-Find out more about committees and decision making.
+Find out more about committees and decision-making.